TheMeinerLP/MinecraftOTEL/README.md

 ```

 ## Local Observability Stack (Docker Compose)
-This repository ships a local stack with Alloy, Tempo, Loki, Grafana, and
+This repository ships a local stack with OpenTelemetry Collector, Tempo, Loki, Grafana, and
 Prometheus so you can validate OpenTelemetry output quickly.

 Start the stack: